pebble/clay/README.md

   ```
 5. Ensure `pebble.enableMultiJS` is set to true in your `package.json`.
 6. Next is the fun part - creating your config page.
 Edit your `config.json` file to build a layout of elements as described in the sections below.
+7. Make sure you have defined all of your `messageKeys` in your `package.json`.
+More info on how that works [here.](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys)

 # Getting Started (CloudPebble)